Almost contact 5-folds are contact: Horizontal Deformation II

-Let $(M,\xi,\omega)$ be an almost contact structure.
-Proposition \ref{prop:good_ac} allows us to construct a good almost contact pencil.
-Then Theorem \ref{thm:blow-up} provides a good ace fibration on an almost contact blow--up $(\widetilde{M},\widetilde{\xi},\widetilde{\omega})$.
-We apply Theorem \ref{thm:filling} to this almost contact manifold.
-The construction provides the standard overtwisted structure on the exceptional spheres since a sequence of full Lutz twists are performed.
-Let us use Theorem \ref{thm:dishant} to deform the contact structure to be standard near the exceptional spheres.
-Lemma \ref{lem:down} allows us to blow--down along the exceptional divisors to obtain a contact structure over the initial manifold $M$.
-It is only required to use the same parameter $k$ in the choice of framing in the blow--up construction and use the same $k$ in the blow--down process.
-This concludes the proof of the existence of a contact structure $\xi'$ in the manifold $M$.\\
+Theorems \ref{thm:vert_defor}, \ref{prop:pencil_skeleton} and \ref{thm:filling} subsequently applied to this almost contact manifold and good ace fibration yield a contact structure $\widetilde\xi_c$ on $\widetilde M$.
+It induces the standard overtwisted structure on the exceptional spheres since a sequence of full Lutz twists are performed.
+Apply Theorem \ref{thm:dishant} to deform the contact structure to be the initial tight contact structure near each of the exceptional spheres.
+Then, maybe after a small deformation, it coincides with $(\widetilde\xi,\widetilde\omega)$ in a tubular neighborhood $\SN(E)$ of $E$.
+Let us still refer to this contact structure as $\widetilde\xi_c$.
+The distribution $\Pi_*\widetilde\xi_c$ defines a contact structure on $M\setminus\SN(B)$.
+It coincides with $(\Pi_*\widetilde\xi,\Pi_*\widetilde\omega)=(\xi,\omega)$ in the submanifold $\Pi(\SN(E)\setminus E)$.
+The almost contact structure $(\xi,\omega)$ is a contact structure in a neighborhood of $\SN(B)$.
+In consequence $\Pi_*\widetilde\xi_c$ can be extended to a contact structure $\xi_c$ on $M$.
+This concludes the proof of the existence of a contact structure $\xi_c$ in the manifold $M$.\\

-Let us prove that $\xi$ and $\xi'$ are homotopic as almost contact distributions.
-This has been proven except in the blow--down process.
-That is, suppose that two distributions $\tilde{\xi}$ and $\tilde{\xi}'$ are homotopic in $\widetilde{M}$ and they coincide along the exceptional divisors $(\sS^3,\xi_{std})$.
-Then the two resulting distributions are also homotopic after performing a blow--down.
-Indeed, the blow--down distributions corresponding to $\xi$ and $\xi'$ are homotopic over $M\setminus B$.
-Let us consider a cell decomposition of the manifold $M$ such that $B$ contains only $4$ and $5$--cells.
-Such decomposition exists due to genericity of transversality.
-Then Lemma \ref{lem:2sk} implies that the blow--down distributions are also homotopic over $M$.
-In geometric terms, the Poincar\'e dual of the obstruction class is not modified by the blow--down process. $\Box$